Antonio Machado: Biography

 Machado was born in Seville, Spain, one year after his brother Manuel.
 He was a grandson to the noted Spanish folklorist, Cipriana Álvarez Durán.
 The family moved to Madrid in 1883 and both brothers enrolled in the Institución Libre de Enseñanza.
 During these years—with the encouragement of his teachers—Antonio discovered his passion for literature.
-While completing his Bachillerato in Madrid, economic difficulties forced him to take several jobs including working as an actor.
+While completing his Bachillerato in Madrid, economic difficulties forced him to take several jobs, including working as an actor.
 In 1899, he and his brother traveled to Paris to work as translators for a French publisher.
 During these months in Paris, he came into contact with the great French Symbolist poets Jean Moréas, Paul Fort and Paul Verlaine, and also with other contemporary literary figures, including Rubén Darío and Oscar Wilde.
 These encounters cemented Machado's decision to dedicate himself to poetry.

 In 1901, he had his first poems published in the literary journal 'Electra'.
 His first book of poetry was published in 1903, titled Soledades.
 Over the next few years, he gradually amended the collection, removing some and adding many more.
 In 1907, the definitive collection was published with the title Soledades and Galerías.
 Otros Poemas.
 In the same year, Machado was offered the job of Professor of French at the school in Soria.
 Here, he met Leonor Izquierdo, daughter of the owners of the boarding house Machado was staying in.
 They were married in 1909, he was 34 and Leonor was 15.
 Early in 1911, the couple went to live in Paris where Machado read more French literature and studied philosophy.
 In the summer however, Leonor was diagnosed with advanced tuberculosis and they returned to Spain.
 On 1 August 1912, Leonor died, just a few weeks after the publication of Campos de Castilla.
 Machado was devastated and left Soria, the city that had inspired the poetry of Campos, never to return.
-He went to live in Baeza, Andalucia, where he stayed until 1919.
+He went to live in Baeza, Andalusia, where he stayed until 1919.
 Here, he wrote a series of poems dealing with the death of Leonor which were added to a new (and now definitive) edition of Campos de Castilla published in 1916 along with the first edition of Nuevas canciones.
 While his earlier poems are in an ornate, Modernist style, with the publication of "Campos de Castilla" he showed an evolution toward greater simplicity, a characteristic that was to distinguish his poetry from then on.